tomstafford/choice-engine-text/dark-wood.md

 [John Searle](http://www.goodreads.com/book/show/51904.Freedom_and_Neurobiology) said that even the most harded determinist, when faced with the restaurant menu, makes a choice - they don't throw up their hands and say, "There's no point me choosing between the chicken or the lentils, my decision has already been pre-determined!"

-But still we feel a contradiction between our belief in a causal universe and our experience of ourselves as making choices, choices which appear as interventions in the causal flow of the universe, choices which we feel to be meaningful can't themselves be pre-determined.
+So we feel a contradiction between our belief in a causal universe and our experience of ourselves as making choices.
+Our choices appear as interventions in the causal flow of the universe.
+Our choices feel meaningful, and so can't merely be pre-determined by what happened before.

+Our choices seem to contain the magic of our selves.

 Things happen for a reason, but surely we are not mere things!